 Congratulations on deciding to start your own craft cutting business with your Silhouette or Cricut!
 But, before you start, did you know that Bloomberg estimates that 8 out of 10 entrepreneurs that start a business fail in the first 18 months?
 Those are alarming statistics – so let’s get started with a checklist and see if you are ready to start your own cutting business.

-Before You Start a Silhouette or Cricut Business Checklist
+What to Ask Yourself Before You Start a Craft Business

 1) Do I really know how to use my machine and troubleshoot problems that might come up?
 Unfortunately, I see this all the time.
 A new Silhouette or Cricut owner gets their machine, makes a thing or two and a friend asks them to make a product for them – and they will pay for it!
 Suddenly, the new cutting machine owner is ready to set up shop.
 Then, the new cutting machine owner runs into a problem with their machine that they don’t know how to fix – or commits to create an item for a customer that they don’t have the experience to make.
 The problems and frustrations just start snowballing from there, and the business never gets going.
 So, please, get to know your machine well before going into business.